 4. A “digital first, digital now” approach to building ambidextrous business models

 Since the COVID-19 shutdown, the world has grown far more comfortable with virtual commerce and communication.
-Oil and gas organizations need to offer digital interactions to complement in-person experiences, even in a business-to-business setting.
+Energy organizations need to offer digital interactions to complement in-person experiences, even in a business-to-business setting.
 This requires creativity and technology to digitize anything, from contactless call centers to wholesale marketing transactions enabled by blockchain for real-time settlement.
 Advanced data analytics are more necessary than ever, especially for delivering the personalized and seamless experience customers have come to expect.
-Even with limited customer-facing technology, oil and gas can explore and execute on ideas quickly and efficiently through partnerships, joint ventures and outsourcing.
+Even with limited customer-facing technology, energy companies can explore and execute on ideas quickly and efficiently through partnerships, joint ventures and outsourcing.

 5. Financial resilience